AndreiaVieira/GettingandCleaningData/Coode Book.md

-#Code Book
-## Generated at 2017-07-10 referring to code run_analysis.R
+#Code Book generated at 2017-07-10 referring to code run_analysis.R

 This code book will describe the variables and data used in this project.
 Too the transformations and results.